hongw-lab/CScreener/README.md

 Cell Table 2 also colors the entries by the number of user visits.
 Entries that have been visited 1-2 times are colored light green/red, those visited 3-4 times are colored medium green/red, and those visited more than 5 times are colored dark green/red.
 To reset the number of visits, click the header of the `Label` column.

+It is recommended to use `ms.mat` in `v7.0` format.
+SciPy does not provide support for `v7.3` mat files.
+For large `v7.3` mat files (>2GB), writing on the original file ("Save to MS") through h5py is the only option, in which case the original file needs to have a field named 'cell_label' containing a numNeurons x 1 all-ones vector, otherwise the saving may fail or the saved cell labels may not be readable by MATLAB.
+Writing is limited to the cell_label field, and the writing access is only opened in saving, which is instantaneous, so the risk of corrupting the original file is minimal.

 Below are detailed explanations for different saving options and which one you should use.

 To deal with the complexity of different versions of .mat file, CScreener provides multiple options for exporting ms files:
 `Export MS` is available when current MS file is `v7.0` or earlier.
 It will save a copy.
 `Save to MS` is for `v7.3` mat files. modifying the cell label of the original MS file.
 The MS file must have a native field named 'cell_label' containing a number_of_cells x 1 all-ones vector, or the save will fail.
 `Save Lean MS` tries to save the MS file with only the necessary info: FiltTraces, RawTraces, Spikes, Contours (SFPs), cell_label in `v7.0`.
 Saving fails if the file is too large (>2 GB)
 `Export Label as CSV` is the last resort if `Saving to MS` fails.
 This option works for all scenarios.